This easy ramp butter recipe is a delicious and flavorful compound butter. It's garlicky and gorgeous!

 Recommended Tools - I highly recommend using a food processor for this recipe.
 A blender can work as well, but a food processor will yield better results.
 You can also make it with a stand mixer, using the paddle attachment.

-Storing Tips - You can save this compound butter in the freezer (in a zip-top freezer bag or wrapped in parchment) for six months or in the refrigerator in an airtight container for up to 5 days.
+Storing Tips - You can save this compound butter for later use.
+Store in the freezer (in a zip-top freezer bag or wrapped in parchment) for six months or in the refrigerator in an airtight container for up to 5 days.

 If you try this recipe, let us know!
 Connect with us on Instagram and share your photos or leave us a rating.